agoose77/phd-thesis/content/2607-silicon-calibration.md

 For this experiment, a four-peak alpha source was suspended within the TexAT TPC chamber, which was held under vacuum.
 A list of constituent isotopes and their decay radiation is given in {numref}`calibration-sources`.

 :::{list-table} Isotopes present in the four-α calibration source, and their α decay radiation.
+From ENSDF database as of March 24th, 2023.
+Version available at <http://www.nndc.bnl.gov/ensarchivals/>.
 :name: calibration-sources
 :header-rows: 1